All Episodes

 So welcome to the show.

-And uh Robbie has always been very supportive, and that's a great story which I'll tell about the next time we talk.
+And that's a great story, which I'll tell her about the next time we talk.

-Well, Mr. Mr. Speaker, I want to I have your book here, uh March to the Majority.
+Well, Mr. Speaker, I want to, I have your book here, March to the Majority.

-And uh, you know, I've just started to get into this, but you you talk uh about both the uh the march that that got you to the speakership and making Republicans the majority for the first time in whatever it was 40 years or some long stretch.
+And, you know, I've just started to get into this, but you talk about both The march that got you to the speakership and making Republicans the majority for the first time in whatever it was, 40 years or some long stretch.

-And uh also involved here, I I I thought you might like to talk a little bit about uh immigration and how Republicans in the House need to stand firm on this.
+And also involved here, I thought you might like to talk a little bit about immigration and how Republicans in the House need to stand firm on this.

-Uh the Washington Post ran a piece the other day uh in which they quoted the mayor of Pittsburgh, a Democrat by the name of Ed Gainey, who said to the Post, we're not here to reject any immigration.
+And just to give you one little snapshot here, and I'm sure this won't surprise you at all, the Washington Post ran a piece the other day in which they quoted the mayor of Pittsburgh, a Democrat by the name of Ed Geney, who said to the Post, we're not here to reject any immigration.

 As a matter of fact, we want to make this the most safe, welcoming, thriving place.